 Now during the last decade of the nineteenth century there appeared among some Catholic writers a tendency and a desire to make the Catholic Church more acceptable to non-Catholics and even to make it appear more respectable to the better educated among the non-members of the Church.
 In line with this desire, some of them adopted an attitude sharply criticized by Pope Leo XIII in his letter Testem benevolentiae.
-Pope Leo repudiated those who ° contend that, to entice the wills of those who differ from us, it is opportune to pass over certain points of doctrine as of lesser importance or to soften them so that they do not keep the same meaning that the Church has constantly held."
+Pope Leo repudiated those who "contend that, to entice the wills of those who differ from us, it is opportune to pass over certain points of doctrine as of lesser importance or to soften them so that they do not keep the same meaning that the Church has constantly held."
 2

 This attitude manifested itself most strongly with regard to the dogma of the Church's necessity for eternal salvation, the point of doctrine against which the opponents of the Church tended to react most violently.
 Thus there were some Catholic publicists who produced statements of the Catholic position in which the dogma of the necessity of the Church for the attainment of salvation was simply ignored.
-Others, however, wrote and taught in such a way as to weaken this teaching and to explain it in a way inconsistent with the pronouncements on the subject by the ecclesiastical magisterium.
-These were the people who reduced the necessity of the Church for the attainment of salvation to a mere empty formula.

-Of course, they had to use a formula, and they usually employed either the Latin expression "Extra ecclesiam nulla salus," or its English equivalent, "No salvation outside the Church."
-Since there is hardly another dogma which has been so constantly reasserted by the Church's magisterium, no Catholic writer could possibly get around the fact that the truth expressed succinctly in this formula was an integral part of Catholic teaching.
+Others, however, wrote and taught in such a way as to weaken this teaching and to explain it in a wray inconsistent with the pronouncements on the subject by the ecclesiastical magisterium.
+These were the people who reduced the necessity of the Church for the attainment of salvation to a mere empty so constantly reasserted by the Church's magisterium, no Catholic writer could possibly get around the fact that the truth expressed succinctly in this formula was an integral part of Catholic teaching.
 Most of the men who wrote imperfectly on this subject were at least logical enough not to want to deny some statement which had been set forth explicitly and in an authoritative fashion by the official teachers of the Church.
 Hence they adopted the expedient of holding the formula itself, and then explaining this formula in such a way as to make it appear to mean quite the opposite of what it says.
 In their hands the expression "Extra ecclesiam nulla salus" became a mere empty or vain formula, since they presented this statement as signifying, in effect, that there really is salvation outside the Church.